mlops-and-crafts/federated-learning/README.md

 Re-watch [this video](link)

 ## Credits
-This workshop was set up by @mlops-and-crafts and @atroyanovsky TODO ADD SARA
+This workshop was set up by @mlops-and-crafts and @atroyanovsky @saraperric85